Contact your local branch for assistance

 By The Beresfords Marketing Team - 23 March 201

-It is now over a thousand years since the battle of Maldon took place near the town in the year 991.
+It has now been over a thousand years since the battle of Maldon took place near the town in the year 991.
 It is generally thought that the battle took place near the causeway to Northey Island on the shores of the River Blackwater, referred to in the poem as the 'Panta'.

 The poem was probably written at the end of the tenth century, and it is one of the most famous writings in Old English which have survived.
 Unfortunately, the manuscript, which was in the collection of Sir Robert Bruce Cotton, was destroyed in a fire in 1731, but a transcript had been made - although the beginning and end of the poem have been lost.